 PSC inks MOA with PDRCI for collaborative arbitration in sports-related disputes.
-The move is believed to be a consequential in EJ Obiena case.
+The move is believed to be consequential in the EJ Obiena case.

 PASIG CITY — The Philippine Sports Commission (PSC) and the Philippine Dispute Resolution Center, Inc. (PDRCI) have signed a Memorandum of Agreement (MOA), Friday, Dec.
 10, 2021, at PhilSports Complex, Pasig City.